 Lucy Cavendish aims to admit six to seven students for the Cambridge Graduate Course in Medicine each year.
 We also have around ten students on the Standard Course in Medicine together with twelve postgraduate Medical Scientists and a similar number of teaching and research staff, making Medicine the largest subject community in college.

-We strongly recommend obtaining medical/healthcare experience as a paid or volunteer worker, and the shadowing of medical professionals.
+We strongly recommend obtaining medical/healthcare experience as a paid or volunteer worker, and the shadowing of medical professionals